 Watanabe F, Takenaka S, Abe K, Tamura Y, and Nakano Y. J. Agric.
 Food Chem.
 Feb 26 1998;46(4):1433-1436

-Chef Brandon Schlunt is co-owner of HealthSavor, a Cincinnati Ohio based healthy, organic, gluten-free meal delivery service, created to help busy families, individuals and children eat nutritious meals easily and affordably.
-Chef Brandon focuses on cooking for disease prevention and management, as well as helping his customers lose weight and enjoy their healthy diet.
-He is very honored to have earned the trust of many doctors, students, parents, athletes, and on-the-go businessmen and women all over the city.
-In his non-existent spare time, Chef B enjoys music, hanging out with his daughter and fiance, and continuing his education in nutrition.Join The HealthSavor Newsletter Here ORDER TODAY!
+Nutritionist-Chef Braedon Firebrand is the owner of Temptology, an elite sports nutrition, general health, and disease prevention meal-prep program focused on recipes he creates for his celebrity clients.
+Braedon was also founder and co-owner of HealthSavor, a Cincinnati Ohio based healthy, organic, gluten-free meal delivery service, created to help busy families, individuals and children eat nutritious meals easily and affordably (2010-2017).
+Chef Braedon focuses on helping his customers lose weight, optimize performance on field or in gym, lower their blood sugar/blood pressure, control chronic conditions and feels very honored to have earned the trust of many doctors, students, parents, actors, musician, athletes, and on-the-go businessmen and women all over the country.
+Chef B also enjoys playing music, hanging out with his daughter, fiance, and rescue dogs, fitness training, and continuing his education in nutrition.Join The HealthSavor Newsletter Here ORDER TODAY!